About the school

 • An international short-term intensive course with innovative teaching elements that combines physical and virtual learning.

-A student may undertake a study stay or practical internship abroad for a total duration of no more than 12 months per study cycle (Bachelor's, Master's, Doctoral).
-He/she can therefore do e.g. 6 months of study and 6 months of practical placement, or e.g. the whole 12 months of practical placement.
+A student may undertake a study stay or practical traineeship abroad for a total duration of no more than 12 months per study cycle (Bachelor's, Master's, Doctoral).
+He/she can, therefore, do, e.g. 6 months of study stay and 6 months of practical traineeship, or, e.g. the whole 12 months of practical traineeship.
 However, there is always a limit of 12 months per study cycle.
 Months completed under a previous Lifelong Learning Programme/Erasmus in the same study cycle count towards this period.
-For multi-year (e.g. five-year) Masters programmes, this maximum study placement/internship subsidy is 24 months.
+For multi-year (e.g. five-year) Masters programmes, this maximum study stay/traineeship allocation is 24 months.

 Who can join - conditions:

-• A student going on a study/internship abroad must be enrolled in an accredited bachelor, master or doctoral study programme at a university or enrolled to study at a higher education institution participating in the Erasmus : Erasmus programme.
+• A student going on a study stay/traineeship abroad must be enrolled in an accredited bachelor, master or doctoral study programme at a university or enrolled to study at a higher professional school participating in the Erasmus+: Erasmus programme.

-• The student may study full-time, combined or distance learning.
-And must be enrolled for studies during the entire study period or practical placement (not applicable to graduate traineeships).
+• The student may study full-time, combined, or in a distance form of study and must be enrolled for studies during the entire study period or practical traineeship (not applicable to graduate traineeships).

 • The student must be selected in a duly announced selection procedure.